Patricia J. Brooks: Career

-In 1997, Brooks joined the faculty of the College of Staten Island and in 1998 she joined the faculty at the Graduate Center, CUNY.
+In 1997, Brooks joined the faculty of the College of Staten Island and in 1998 she joined the faculty at the CUNY Graduate Center.

-Brooks serves as the Deputy Executive Officer of the PhD Program in Psychology (Area: Pedagogy), and she is Faculty Advisor of the Graduate Student Teaching Association of the American Psychological Association.
+Brooks serves as the Deputy Executive Officer of the PhD Program in Psychology (Area: Pedagogy), and she is a Faculty Advisor of the Graduate Student Teaching Association of the American Psychological Association.
 Brooks maintains an active line of research where she publishes on language learning in typical and atypical child development and autism spectrum disorders.

 Research

 Brooks's dissertation work demonstrated that children between 5–10 years of age struggle to correctly apply universal quantifiers such as "all" and "each".
 Her research interests center around two broad areas (1) examining individual differences in language development and learning, and (2) research on pedagogy and effective learning.

-Brooks conducts research in first and second language learning.
+Brooks conducts research on first - and second language learning.
 She uses a variety of methodologies including experiments, parent-child conversational analysis, and meta-analysis to explore developmental processes throughout the lifespan in language acquisition and pedagogy.
 Her contributions to the field of language development include studies on the acquisition of inflectional morphology, quantifiers and verb frames.

 Brooks has co-authored over 90 scientific papers and book chapters.
 She has also co-authored a textbook on Language Development, and co-edited the Encyclopedia of Language Development.